-$f(h_x)$ : As specified in (1) (B)
+$f(h_x)$: As specified in (1) (B)

-- 2. The maximum allowable cargo mass WMAX and the minimum allowable cargo mass WMIN for the cargo hold and the adjacent cargo hold (hereinafter referred to as "two adjacent holds") which are to be described in Loading Manual as specified in Pt 3, Appendix 3-1, 2.(4)(D) of the Guidance are to be given by the following as a function of draft in way of these holds. - (1) Maximum allowable cargo mass - (A) In the case where in the scantlings of structural members of double bottom are determined by the formula prescribed in the requirements of the Rule - (a) In each hold, the pressure which works on the ships bottom with mass of cargo or ballast water is to be not greater than the obtained with the following formulas.
+- 2. The maximum allowable cargo mass W{MAX} and the minimum allowable cargo mass W{MIN} for the cargo hold and the adjacent cargo hold (hereinafter referred to as "two adjacent holds") which are to be described in Loading Manual as specified in Pt 3, Appendix 3-1, 2.(4)(D) of the Guidance are to be given by the following as a function of draft in way of these holds. - (1) Maximum allowable cargo mass - (A) In the case where in the scantlings of structural members of double bottom are determined by the formula prescribed in the requirements of the Rule - (a) In each hold, the pressure which works on the ships bottom with mass of cargo or ballast water is to be not greater than the obtained with the following formulas.

-The pressure, $9.81h_x\gamma$ (kN/m), which works on the considered hold is;
+The pressure, $9.81h_x\gamma$ (kN/m2), which works on the considered hold is;

-$b\!+\!9.81(d_x\!-\!0.026L'\alpha_R\!-\!h{BST})$
+$b + 9.81(d_x - 0.026L'a_R - h{BST})$

-The pressure, $9.81 h'x \gamma'$ (kN/m), which works on the adjacent hold is;
+The pressure, $9.81 {h'}{\rm x} \gamma' \; (kN/m^2),$ which works on the adjacent hold is;

-$b' + 9.81(d_r - 0.026L'\alpha_B - h'{BST})$
+$b' + 9.81(d_x - 0.026L'a_R - h'{BST})$

-- $h_x$ and $h'x$ : In each hold, stowage height to the cargo surface from the tank top at the center line (m).
-In any case, the height of the cargo surface cannot exceed that of the upper deck. - $\gamma$ and $\gamma'$ : In each cargo hold, design specific gravity of cargoes for the cargo hold which has the largest value under such loading conditions that two adjacent holds are empty or loaded simultaneously. - b and b': The case in which $a_j$ and $a'j$ satisfy the relationship defined by the following formula, b and b' take the absolute value of $a_j$ and $a'j$ respectively.
+- h_x and h'x : In each hold, stowage height to the cargo surface from the tank top at the center line (m).
+In any case, the height of the cargo surface cannot exceed that of the upper deck. - γ and γ' : In each cargo hold, design specific gravity of cargoes for the cargo hold which has the largest value under such loading conditions that two adjacent holds are empty or loaded simultaneously. - b and b': The case in which a_j and a'j satisfy the relationship defined by the following formula, b and b' take the absolute value of a_j and a'j respectively.
 The absolute value cannot, however, exceed the design pressure given to the local structural member of double bottom where the member is reinforced to enable ship to carry such heavy cargoes as steel coils.

-$a{j} a'{j} = \max\{a{1} a'{1}, a{2} a'{2}, \cdots, a{m} a'{m}\}$

-$a_j$ and $a'j$ : Differences in pressure of the considered hold and the adjacent hold in loading condition No. j taken from a population with the total of such m loading conditions that two adjacent holds are empty or loaded simultaneously, which work on the center line of the ships bottom by mass of cargo, ballast water and/or double bottom contents and by wave and still water corresponding to the draft (kN/m).
-In loading condition No. j, $a_j$ and $a'j$ take respectively $a{jk}$ and $a'{jk}$ as obtained with the following formula if each difference in pressure of the considered hold and the adjacent hold has the same sign (i.e. plus or minus) in both cases where it added the pressure by wave to the pressure by still water and it subtracted the pressure by wave from the pressure by still water.
+$a{j}a'{j} = \max\{a{1}a'{1}, a{2}a'{2}, \cdots, a{m}a'{m}\}$ a_j and a'j : Differences in pressure of the considered hold and the adjacent hold in loading condition No. j taken from a population with the total of such m loading conditions that two adjacent holds are empty or loaded simultaneously, which work on the center line of the ships bottom by mass of cargo, ballast water and/or double bottom contents and by wave and still water corresponding to the draft (kN/m2).
+In loading condition No. j, a_j and a'j take respectively a{jk} and a'{jk} as obtained with the following formula if each difference in pressure of the considered hold and the adjacent hold has the same sign (i.e. plus or minus) in both cases where it added the pressure by wave to the pressure by still water and it subtracted the pressure by wave from the pressure by still water.
 In any case, it takes a downward force as a positive value.